Justice and Peace

 Here are some resources where you can learn more about modern-day slavery and take action.
-Click on the title to be directed to the website.

 U.S. Sisters Against Human Trafficking is a collaborative, faith-based national network that offers education, supports access to survivor services, and engages in advocacy in an effort to eradicate modern day slavery.

 UNANIMA International is a non-governmental organization (NGO) advocating on behalf of women and children, trafficked person, immigrants and refugees, and the environment.
 The Holy Union Sisters are one of the twentyone member congregations.